Adobe Connect Classroom Troubleshooting

 Audio Setup Wizard

-This will open a window that will allow you to test and adjust your speaker and microphone settings.
+Both of these options will open a window that will allow you to test and adjust your speaker and microphone settings.
 Follow the instructions listed on each window.

 If you get to the end of the Audio Setup Wizard and your headset is still not working properly, keep reading for further instructions.